 Application procedure

-2. Filling in the application form: An official application form for a permanent residence permit must be filled in.
-Forms are available at local migration offices or on official websites.
+Filling out the application form: An official application for a permanent residence permit shall be filled out.
+Forms can be taken from local migration offices or downloaded from official websites.

-4. Payment of the state fee: The application is subject to a state fee, the amount of which may vary.
+Payment of the state fee: The state fee – payable in the amount which may vary.

 Recommendations for successfully obtaining a permanent permit